Kitchen Tips

 Will the steam damage the heating elements of my oven?

-What if there’s some grime that’s stickin’ around?
+What if there’s some grime that’s sticking around?

-Can I use this technique to clean my oven racks?
+Can I use this trick to clean my oven racks, too?

-If you also want to clean the oven racks, you can soak them in a bathtub, mixing hot water and a dishwashing pod in for a few hours, then scrub them.
+You sure can!
+Just soak the racks in your bathtub with hot water and a dishwashing pod for a few hours, then scrub ’em clean.

-My oven is going to smell like detergent afterward, right?
+My oven’s going to smell like detergent afterward, right?

 Final Thoughts: A Hassle-Free Way to a Clean Oven